In Short

 Key Takeaways

-If someone uses a photo of you without your consent, they may be infringing your copyright or breaching the ACL.
-You should first attempt to resolve the issue by contacting the infringing party.
-If that does not work, you can lodge a formal complaint or send them a cease and desist letter.
-If all else fails, you can go to court and seek remedies.
-However, it is important to keep in mind that going to court can be time-consuming and expensive.
+If someone uses a photo of you without your consent, they may infringe on your copyright or breach the ACL.
+You could first try to resolve the issue by contacting the infringing party.
+If that doesn’t work, you can lodge a formal complaint or send them a cease and desist letter.
+If all else fails, you can proceed to court and seek remedies.
+However, it is essential to remember that going to court can often be time-consuming and expensive.

 Frequently Asked Questions